elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ## Files

 We landed several fixes for Files this month.
-With the [4.4.1 release](https://github.com/elementary/files/releases/tag/4.4.1) we corrected a "New Folder" shortcut label, fixed navigation with back/forward context menu items, ensured the path bar shows the correct path when closing a tab, ensured keyboard shortcuts work immediately after creating or renaming a file, and omitted `file://` in certain user-facing places.
+We corrected a "New Folder" shortcut label, fixed navigation with back/forward context menu items, ensured the path bar shows the correct path when closing a tab and at startup, fixed several small issues when renaming a file, and omitted `file://` in certain user-facing places.
+We also fixed a few rare freezes and crashes.

-With the [4.4.2 release](https://github.com/elementary/files/releases/tag/4.4.2) we fixed a crash when a device icon is coming from a file, fixed missing device icons, fixed occasional view freezes after renaming files, improved renaming logic when dealing with leading/trailing whitespaces, fixed breadcrumbs sometimes being incorrect at startup, and hide the `file://`` prefix in navigation button menu items.

 ## Panel & Indicators